New Venture Partners

 Series A in 2007

-Real Time Content, Inc. specializes in enabling advertisers and publishers to develop personalized online video advertising campaigns.
-The company utilizes its proprietary Adaptive Media platform to customize video messaging tailored to individual customer profiles and feedback.
-By focusing on personalization, Real Time Content enhances the effectiveness of advertising efforts, allowing clients to better engage their target audiences.
+Real Time Content, Inc. enables advertisers and publishers to create personalized online video advertising campaigns.
+Its proprietary Adaptive Media platform creates customized video messaging based on individual customer profiles and feedback.

 Telepartner